-Though there was such a proposal initially, no such relaxations are so far allowed.
+Though there was such a proposal initially, no such relaxations have been made so far allowed.

 Candidates who fall under the Economically Weaker Section (EWS) will get just the 10% reservation quota.
-There won’t be any relaxations with respect to age-limit or number of attempts.
-It would be the same as those of candidates in the open-merit (general).
+There won’t be any relaxation with respect to the age limit or the number of attempts.
+It would be the same as those of candidates in the open merit (general).

 Difference between EWS reservation and OBC reservation

-Also, apart from the quota, relaxations in age-limit, the number of chances and cut-offs marks are available for OBC, SC, and ST. No relaxations regarding age-limit or number of attempts are so far granted for Economically Weaker Candidates among general category candidates.
-There may be a separate cut-off for EWS quota – on similar lines of OBC, SC, and ST.
+Also, apart from the quota, and relaxations in age-limit, the number of chances and cut-off marks are available for OBC, SC, and ST. No relaxations regarding the limit or number of attempts have so far been granted for Economically Weaker Candidates among general category candidates.
+There may be a separate cut-off for the EWS quota – on similar lines of OBC, SC, and ST.

 In India, there are two kinds of seats – merit seats and reserved seats.
 Merit seats are open to all while reserved seats are quotas provided to separate categories with a view to uplift them.

-There are different kinds of reservations quotas in India – OBC quota, SC quota, ST quota etc. EWS quota is the latest reservation quota introduced.
+There are different kinds of reservation quotas in India – OBC quota, SC quota, ST quota, etc. EWS quota is the latest reservation quota introduced.